 - Number of drives used — The number of disks used for the stream count test is one of the most important things to know, yet sometimes it’s not published.
-(We use eight for our tests.)

 - Frame rate — It can be really easy to overlook frame rates when comparing stream numbers, but frame rates are actually really important when you’re measuring performance.
 For example, all else being equal it’s 20% less work to handle a stream at 23.976 fps than 29.97 fps for the same codec.
 So, if a stream count for a codec at 23.976 fps is 20 streams, the same stream count at 29.97 fps would be approximately 20% less, or about 16 streams.

 - RAID level used — RAID 5?
 RAID 6?
 RAID 0?
 RAID 50?
 RAID-Z?
 Each has its own strengths, and you should know which is used to derive a stream count.
 Generally speaking, it’s easiest for a system to handle more streams with RAID 0 than any other level, though RAID 0 is rarely used in real world shared storage deployments.
-We use RAID 5 because this is still the most commonly used level we encounter in the field.

 - Model of drives in use — All drives are certainly not created equally, and this goes for varying capacities even within the same family of drives from a given drive manufacturer.
 For example, a storage system may be able to play 30 streams of a codec with an array of 6TB drives, but simply replacing those drives with a 2TB model from the very same disk manufacturer will most likely provide fewer streams.